joy-2019331037/yourTRIP/README.md

-# yourTRIP
+# CSE 350 Project - yourTRIP

-yourTRIP is a travel website that provides eye-catching features for facilitating tourism.
-We aimed at developing a website that offers users an opportunity to book available tours and provide feedback on several tours.
-With a simple UI design and a limited set of features demonstrated on the website, yourTRIP as an academic project meets our expectations.
+yourTRIP is a travel website designed to provide users with captivating features to enhance their tourism experience.
+Our goal was to create a platform where users can easily book available tours and share feedback on their experiences.
+With a simple UI design and a focused set of features showcased on the website, yourTRIP serves as an academic project that meets our expectations.

----
+## Running the Website Locally

+To run the website on localhost:

+1. **Frontend Connection:**
+   - Navigate to the frontend folder from the terminal.
+   - Run the command: `npm run start`

+2. **Backend Connection:**
+   - Navigate to the backend folder from the terminal.
+   - Run the command: `nodemon index.js`

+## Explore our App

-### To explore our app smoothly, please log in using the following credentials:
+To explore our app smoothly, please log in using the following credentials:

-**Email:** niloy@gmail.com
+- **Email:** niloy@gmail.com
-**Password:** 123
+- **Password:** 123

----
+## Feedback and Reviews

-Any feedback or review on enhancing our website quality is cordially welcomed.
+We welcome any feedback or reviews on how we can enhance the quality of our website.
+Your input is greatly appreciated.